quesada/josequesada.docpad/src/documents/posts/How-to-blog-data-driven-to-maximize-impact-using-competitors-social-data-and-special-google-searches.html.md

 ---
-title: How to blog data-driven to maximize impact, using competitors' social data and special google searches
+title: How-to: blog data-driven maximizing impact (using competitors' data & google searches)
 layout: post
 tags: ['blogging','strategy', 'data-science', 'content-marketing']
 date: 02/27/2013
 ---

-ccccccseHow-to-blog-data-driven-to-maximize-impact,-using-competitors'-social-data-and-special-google-searches

 I'm sure you have thought a lot about getting traffic from google searches by writing content.
 This is content marketing the safest way (for now) to acquire links.
 Google employs PhDs to prevent most SEO tricks, and because of that SEO best practices change from time to time.
 But focusing on excellent content is a safe bet, since most other methods have a high risk of being detected algorithmically.